-It seems like every other foreigner you meet in Thailand these days is doing some sort of work online.
+These days it seems like every other foreigner you meet in Thailand is doing some sort of work online.

 Whether a retiree managing business affairs back home via email, or a full scale internet marketer working out of cafes and co-working spaces, more and more people are taking advantage of being location independent.